annettewilliamsoutsystems/docs-product/src/develop/ui/patterns/mobile/stackedcards.md

 ![](images/input.png) ElementsMargin  |  Define the distance of each element when the stacked options are bottom or top.  |  5
 ![](images/input.png) UseOverlays  |  Enable or disable the overlays for swipe elements.  |  True

-## Compatibility with Other Patterns
+## Compatibility with other patterns

 Avoid using the Stacked Cards Pattern inside patterns with swipe events / touch events, like [Tabs](<tabs.md>) or [Carousel](<carousel.md>).